 - Subscription: You must pay for an instance when you create it.
 We recommend that you select this billing method for long-term subscriptions because it is more cost-effective than the pay-as-you-go billing method.
 Higher discounts are offered for longer subscription periods.

 - Pay-as-you-go: You must pay for the instance on an hourly basis based on your actual usage.
 We recommend that you select this billing method for short-term subscriptions.
 You can release your pay-as-you-go instance to reduce costs when it is no longer used.

 - Configure the instance parameters.
 The following table describes related parameters.

-Section Parameter Description Basic Configuration Region The region where you want to create an ApsaraDB for Redis instance.
+Section Parameter Description Basic Configuration Region The region where you want to create your ApsaraDB for Redis instance.
 You cannot change the region after you purchase the instance.

 - To maximize access speed, we recommend that you select a region that is close to the geographic location of your users.

 - VPC: A virtual private cloud (VPC) is an isolated network with higher security and better performance than a classic network.
 We recommend that you select a VPC.

 - Classic Network: Cloud services in the classic network are not isolated.
 Access control to cloud services in the classic network is implemented by the security groups or whitelist policies of the services.

 - To enable connections over an internal network, make sure that the ApsaraDB for Redis instance is connected to the same type of network as the ECS instances or ApsaraDB RDS instances that need to access the ApsaraDB for Redis instance.

 - If you select the VPC network type is used to enable connections, make sure that the ApsaraDB for Redis instance is connected to the same VPC as the ECS instances or ApsaraDB RDS instances that need to access the ApsaraDB for Redis instance.